amesones-dev/blog/_posts/2023-08-09-CI-intro-build.md

 docker build . -f ./run/Dockerfile -t ${LOCAL_DOCKER_IMG_TAG} --no-cache --progress=plain  2>&1 | tee ${BUILD_ID}.log
 ```

+### Inspect build and artifacts details
-**About builds, artifacts and build management systems**
+**About builds, artifacts and CI systems**

 The example is a simple one-step build.
 However, in general, during CI procedures:
 * A build can have **many build steps** and generate **several artifacts** of different kinds (Docker images,
  Kubernetes configurations, Helm charts, etc.).
-* Builds can be off-loaded to remote systems that implement an automated build engine API
+* Builds can be off-loaded to remote systems
-* Build IDs, environments,  configurations, logs and results are stored in Build management systems so builds can be
+* Build IDs, environments,  configurations, logs and results are stored in CI systems so builds can be
-inspected, analyzed and repeated if needed.
+inspected, analyzed and repeated if needed
-* Artifacts are usually stored independently of builds and, in that case, Build management systems store references
+* Artifacts are usually stored independently of builds and, in that case, CI systems store references
 to every artifact generated during the build

-**Inspect build and artifacts details**
+**Build and artifacts details**
 ```shell
 echo $BUILD_ID
 # Output